-And in this quest for real answers, and not phony, bull-riddled hype, we often find ourselves confronted by a few basic questions (is life good, or bad?) on a personal level (is life fun, or is it, shall we say, utter hell?)
+And in this quest for real answers - and not phony, bull-soaked hype - we often find ourselves confronted by a few basic questions (is life good, or bad?) on a personal level (is life fun, or is life utter hell?)

 Our job is to follow these questions wherever they lead us.

 And sometimes they lead us headfirst into a wood-chipper of reality.